 In addition to her responsibilities at Birkman, Sharon volunteers her services as a Board Member of Houston Public Media (NPR and PBS), Goodwill Industries of Houston, and as a lay-leader for Chapelwood United Methodist Church.
 She also served as a long-time Board member for ESCAPE Family Resource Center.

 Sharon has an M.A. from the University of Texas and is a graduate of the Harvard Business School’s OPM (Owner/President Management) program.
-She co-authored the book “The Birkman Method: Your Personality at Work” (2013), and is currently working on her second book due for release by ForbesBooks in 2019.
+She co-authored the book “The Birkman Method: Your Personality at Work” (2013) and authored the book “Creatures of Contact” (2020) by ForbesBooks.

 In her personal life, Sharon confesses to collecting “too many” books and loves to recharge with long walks, classical music, NPR and theater.
 She is the mother of three grown daughters and along with husband, Richard, treasures time with their grandchildren Morgan, Declan, and Emerson.